blackshibe/teardown-tstl-example-mod/README.md

 ## Packaging

 -   Run `npm build`
--   Change `transformer/comment.lua` to suit your needs - please publish your work, too! mods make great practice and editing material for new programmers!
+-   Change `transformer/lua/prefix.lua` to include any internal information you want to show to tinkerers - please publish your work, too! mods make great practice and editing material for new programmers.
 -   Copy your assets, `info.txt`, and `main.lua` to a separate folder. any dev related folders like `src` are useless
 -   Publish it.
 Good luck!